manthanank/learn-javascript/README.md

 }
 ```

+### if else statement

-**if else** - The if...else statement is used to execute a block of code if a specified condition is true and another block of code if the condition is false.
+The if...else statement is used to execute a block of code if a specified condition is true and another block of code if the condition is false.

 ```javascript
 if (x > 0) {